thynnmas/slenderer/README.md

 As is noted in the source, Slenderer is released into the public domain in legal jurisdiction where such a thing exists Where there is no such thing, it is released under the MIT License, as seen in the LICENSE file.

-The stb\_-files in dependancies src/dependancies are linceced independantly.
-See these files for their licensing (public domain).
+The stb\_-libraries are lincensed independently.
+See the files themselves for their licensing (public domain).